filipton/planetscale-driver/README.md

 // NOTE: conn in closure isn't affecting main conn, its copied so session
 // isn't modifed on "original" conn conn.transaction(|conn| async move {
-    //             ^- conn is begind Arc Mutex so we must do that
+    //             ^- conn is Arc Mutex so we must do that
     //                note: it's not normal mutex (it's async mutex) let mut conn = conn.lock().await;